gjgjh/rgbdslam/README.md

 G2O.
 A modified version of g2o is in Thirdparty directory, compile and install it in your computer.

+[DBoW3](https://github.com/rmsalinas/DBow3).
+A famous package for loop closure.
+And a large binary ORB vocabulary file can be found in vocab directory.

 # 1. Installation

 Create your **catkin** workspace: